weisichen123/CISC-1115/hw5/README.md

 distance method accept no input parameters, and return in an array that store the distances of each hour for a vehicle.

 ## saveAsFile method
 saveAsFile method accepts string as the parameter to name and create the output file, while time, speed as int number and vehicle modle as string.
-It would print to the output file and terminal of eac vehicle's distance and separate by each hours.
+It would print to the output file and terminal of each vehicle's distance and separate by each hours.

 ## Calling the methods
 To run both distance and aveAsFile method by only calling the saveAsFile method, since distance method was already called in saveAsFile method.